Fuyang, Hangzhou: Dwelling in the Fuchun Mountains

 Dwelling in the Fuchun Mountains is one of the top ten ancient masterpieces of China, created by Fuyang native Huang Gongwang.
 He began work on the painting in 1348 and took about three years to complete it then presented it to a Taoist priest as a gift in 1350.
 A century later, the painting was acquired by the Ming dynasty painter Shen Zhou (1427–1509).
 During the reign of the Chenghua Emperor (1465–1487), Shen Zhou sent the painting to an unnamed calligrapher to be inscribed.
 However, the son of this calligrapher seized the painting which, after a few changes of hands, reemerged on the market for sale at a high price.
 Unable to afford it, there was nothing Shen Zhou could do except to make a copy of the painting himself.
 This imitation by Shen Zhou has become the most well-known and acclaimed copy among all others.

 Not long after he made the copy, Shen Zhou gave it to a bureaucrat friend named Fan Shunju (樊舜举 (樊舜舉)).
 Fan Shunju then began to search for the authentic copy.
 When he found it, he bought it at a hefty price and invited Shen Zhou to inscribe it.
 Shen Zhou then noted down at the end of the scroll the story of how the painting was lost and found.

 Over the following centuries, the painting passed through the hands of several owners, including Tan Zhiyi (谈志伊 (談志伊)), Dong Qichang and Wu Zhengzhi (吴正志 (吳正志)).
 When Wu Zhengzhi died, he passed the painting to his third son Wu Hongyu (吴洪裕 (吳洪裕)), who loved the painting so much that when he went into seclusion, he left behind all valuables and only brought the painting and a copy of the Thousand Character Classic by Master Zhiyong (智永法师 (智永法師)).

 Fortunately, Wu Hongyu's nephew Wu Jing'an rescued the painting, which was however already aflame and torn into two.
 The smaller piece, also the beginning section, measuring 51.4 centimeters long, was subsequently known as The Remaining Mountain (剩山圖).
 After passing through the hands of numerous collectors, it came into the possession of Wu Hufan (吴湖帆 (吳湖帆)), a painter and collector, during the 1940s.
 In 1956, it finally settled down in the Zhejiang Provincial Museum in Hangzhou.

 In 2011, in order to help rebuild the relationship between mainland China and Taiwan, the Dwelling in the Fuchun Mountain was shown in Taipei's National Palace Museum.

 Cinema

 The spy film Tianji(天机•富春山居图) will be released in June 2013.
 The film stars actress Lin Zhiling and actor Liu Dehua and some scenes were shot in Fuyang.

+The 2019 film Dwelling in the Fuchun Mountains, by Gu Xiaogang is a drama taking place in Fuyang.
+The film follows a family throughout a year with a strong focus on the city and the Fuchun river.